Deraen/angular-http-api/README.md

 - More documentation
 - Test UI-Router decorator automatically
 - resolveApi decorator presumes that user has `Api` named factory which defines the endpoints
+  - maybe endpoints should be defined using provider? like states etc.
+  - Though it would be nice to keep possibility to define multiple APIs
+    - `$apiRouterIntegrationThingie.registerEndpointFactoryName('Api');` ?